 Another liquidity formula is the acid test (also known as the quick ratio).
 This is a more conservative way of measuring liquidity.

-The acid test does not include current inventory as part of its measure of liquidity.
-It only uses other types of current assets, such as cash equivalents, accounts receivable and marketable securities.
+The acid test doesn’t include current inventory as part of its measure of liquidity.
+It uses only other types of current assets, such as cash equivalents, accounts receivable and marketable securities.

 - Cash Equivalents: Short-term securities that can quickly be turned into cash, such as money market accounts, short-term bonds and other liquid investments.

-- Marketable Securities: Securities that are bought and sold on a public exchange, and can typically be sold within three months.
+- Marketable Securities: Securities that are bought and sold on a public exchange, and can typically be sold within 3 months.
 These include items such as stock and treasury bills.

-In this case, the business can not meet its obligations without selling its inventory.
+In this case, the business can’t meet its obligations without selling its inventory.